 I was born and raised in Bloomfield, New Jersey (I know, I know, it all makes sense now).
 I grew up a huge sports fan, but mostly played baseball.
 I played baseball as early as I can remember all the way through High School.
 I also ran winter track to stay in shape for the off-season.
 In high school I was recruited to play baseball in college, but realized I wasn’t too heavy on the books and signed up for the United States Air Force instead.
 I was stationed in Albuquerque, NM at Kirtland AFB where I worked on aircraft engines.
 It wasn’t until I joined the Air Force that I really started lifting weights, but the “broski” gym just wasn’t cutting it for me.
 I heard of CrossFit, but decided to do my research, and shortly after ended up at CrossFit Albuquerque in my first class.
 There was no turning back from there.
 I fell in love with the workouts, the challenge of new movements, the competition, and the great community.
 Suffering through workouts really brings you together with the members and it becomes more than just a gym, it’s a family.
 The one thing I have taken away from CrossFit is mental toughness.
 I have less self-doubt inside and outside of the gym and it drives me to do things I would have never wanted to do in the past.
 I am happy to say I now have my CrossFit Level 1 Certification, and am currently enrolled in Central New Mexico Community College where I’m pursuing Physical Therapy.
 “I’ve been busy acknowledging the largest room in the world, the room for growth.”

 The first time I tried CrossFit was at an introductory CrossFit Park WOD while working for Lululemon.
 It was nerve wracking and an absolute rush… until I became sick and threw up.
 Convincing me to try it again, Joe invited me to CrossFit Albuquerque for another WOD.
 I showed up willing to give it another shot and ended up falling in love with the intensity, the challenge mentally and physically, and the community.
 I’ve always been into fitness, but could never find anything that would “scratch the itch” until I started CrossFit.
 I was born and raised here in b-e-a-utiful Albuquerque, NM (and never left).
 My sports background is in Rodeo, where I grew up participating in barrel racing, pole bending, and other horse events.
 In middle school I also played volleyball and then started diving in 8th and 9th grade until I hurt my back.
 I dabbled in cardio at “globo-gyms” during college, getting into yoga after college.
 While I still enjoy yoga, CrossFit is where my heart is at.
 I’ve always enjoyed helping people and CrossFit has given me a way to make an impact in others lives, whether it’s with fitness or life in general.
-I received my CrossFit Level I Certification September 2014 and have a BBA in Marketing and an MBA in International Management from UNM.
-I coach regular classes at CFABQ and help with CrossFit Kids on Saturdays.
+I started CrossFit the summer of 2013, received my CrossFit Level I Certification September 2014 and have a BBA in Marketing and an MBA in International Management from UNM.
 If CrossFit has taught me anything it is to do your best and be your best in and outside the gym.
 It’s just you against you.